Your academic progress

 What is academic progress?

-'Academic progress' is about you and La Trobe working together so that you can do well in your studies and complete your course smoothly.
+Academic progress is about you and La Trobe working together to ensure you manage your studies and are able to successfully complete your course.

-We want you to succeed, and we know that your studies can be impacted by many things.
-You may find one of your subjects especially hard, or you may have personal issues that make it hard to study effectively.
+We understand that your studies can be impacted by many things.
+For example, you may find one of your subjects especially hard, or you may have personal issues that make it hard to study effectively.
 Many students have difficulties – you're not alone.

 What we do